WildFirePaper/Data-driven-optimization-for-wildfire-suppression-resource-deployment/README.md

 ## Notes

-* The provided example is intended solely for reproducibility and demonstration purposes.
+* The provided example is intended solely for piple analysis and demonstration purposes.
 * The operational wildfire dataset used in the paper is confidential and therefore not included in this repository.
-* The repository contains all necessary code to reproduce the computational framework presented in the paper.
+* The repository contains all necessary code to reproduce the computational framework.
+* To run the optimization, you need a valid Gurobi license.
+* The computations involved in Figure 9 are presented in full detail.